Eye tracking: Entertainment applications

 The 2021 video game Before Your Eyes registers and reads the player's blinking, and uses it as the main way of interacting with the game.

 Engineering applications

 The widespread use of eye-tracking technology has shed light to its use in empirical software engineering in the most recent years.
 The eye-tracking technology and data analysis techniques are used to investigate the understandability of software engineering concepts by the researchers.
 These include the understandability of business process models, and diagrams used in software engineering such as UML activity diagrams and EER diagrams.
 Eye-tracking metrics such as fixation, scan-path, scan-path precision, scan-path recall, fixations on area of interest/relevant region are computed, analyzed and interpreted in terms of model and diagram understandability.
 The findings are used to enhance the understandability of diagrams and models with proper model related solutions and by improving personal related factors such as working-memory capacity, cognitive-load, learning style and strategy of the software engineers and modelers.

+Cartographic applications

+Cartographic research has widely adopted eye tracking techniques.
+Researchers have used them to see how individuals perceive and interpret maps.
+For example, eye tracking has been used to study differences in perception of 2D and 3D visualization, comparison of map reading strategies between novices and experts or students and their geography teachers, and evaluation of the cartographic quality of maps.
+Besides, cartographers have employed eye tracking to investigate various factors affecting map reading, including attributes such as color or symbol density.
+Numerous studies about the usability of map applications took advantage of eye tracking, too.

+The cartographic community's daily engagement with visual and spatial data positioned it to contribute significantly to eye tracking data visualization methods and tools.
+For example, cartographers have developed methods for integrating eye tracking data with GIS, utilizing GIS software for further visualization and analysis.
+The community has also delivered tools for visualizing eye tracking data or a toolbox for the identification of eye fixations based on a spatial component of eye-tracking data.